mattermost/docs/README.md

 The quickest way to begin is editing directly on GitHub on your fork of the Mattermost docs repo.
 Click the **Edit** icon on the top right corner of the page you want to edit in the Mattermost documentation.

+If this is the first time you're contributing, follow the steps:
+1. Fork the repo by clicking on <a href="https://github.com/mattermost/docs/fork?fragment=1"><kbd><b>Fork</b></kbd></a> button.
-If this is the first time you're contributing, click **Edit the file in your fork of this project** (pencil icon) on the top right corner to create a fork.
+2. Navigate to file you would like to change and Click **Edit the file** (pencil icon) on the top right corner to start editing in Github UI.

 ### Creating Pull Requests